Interactive Radio Drama Training from Theatre for a Change

 - Be a registered non-profit organisation.

-- Agree to acknowledge Theatre for a Change as the owner and originator of Interactive Radio Drama in all communications.
+- Agree to acknowledge Theatre for a Change as the owner and originator of IRD in all communications.

 For more information